Children

 Physical Education (P.E)

-P.E Will be every Tuesday morning for all Year 5 pupils.
-Miss Oliver’s class will also have a slot on a Thursday afternoon and Miss Hands’ class will have another session on Wednesday afternoon.
-We are very privileged to have Miss Kemp, a professional Sports Coach to take the P.E this year and we look forward to learning new skills and participating in Sainsbury School Games Festivals.
+P.E Will be every Thursday morning for all Year 5 pupils.
+We are very privileged to have Mr Kirkwood, a professional Sports Coach to take the P.E this year and we look forward to learning new skills and participating in Sainsbury School Games Festivals.
 We ask the children to bring fleeces and jogging trousers as well as outdoor footwear (if required during the colder months of the year), as the children will have an indoor and an outdoor session each week.
 Your child’s P.E kit should include:

 If children fail to bring a P.E kit, a phone call home will be made.
 Also, earrings must be taken out for P.E sessions.